 Custom themecan be selected if any are enabled.

 Click Create to generate the finished purchase invoice.
-(Note that in the illustration below, no discount has been applied.):
+(In the illustration below, several options were applied.):

 The transaction is now listed in the Purchase Invoices tab: